 If you have a good 401(k) plan, then it might make sense to prioritize this account before the IRAs described above.
 It’s difficult for many individuals to tell if they have a good or bad plan, but there are several items you can objectively evaluate.

 If you expect to be in a higher tax bracket during retirement than you’re in today, the Roth 401(k) is the superior option.
 If you expect to be in a lower tax bracket during retirement than you are today, the Traditional 401(k) is the option for you.

 If you aren’t comfortable projecting whether your taxes will be higher or lower at retirement, consider making contributions to both the Traditional and Roth options.
 This strategy is known as tax diversification.

-4. Invest in Traditional nondeductible IRA.
+5. Invest in Traditional Nondeductible IRA

-For some investors, contributing to traditional nondeductible IRAs and converting the balances at a later date to a Roth IRA may prove advantageous, particularly if they expect to be in a higher tax bracket (or expect taxes to be higher for everyone) when they want to withdraw the money in retirement.
+For some investors, contributing to traditional nondeductible IRAs and converting the balances to a Roth IRA at a later date may prove advantageous, particularly if they expect to be in a higher tax bracket in retirement.
+This strategy is known as a backdoor Roth contribution.

-While you’ve exhausted the best tax-advantaged options, you can always save in a taxable account.
-The key here is to be very aware of the tax efficiency of your investments.
+While you’ve exhausted the best tax-advantaged options, you can always invest in a taxable account.
+The key here is to be aware of the tax efficiency of your investments.

 Assuming you are utilizing the tax-advantaged retirement accounts above, there may also be opportunities to benefit from asset location strategies.

 As you age and mature in life and your career, your investment priorities change, and your financial objectives shift.
 To help you reach your goals during life's journey, we've created an "investing by age" series to cover different investment strategies for each decade of your life.